English Bull Terrier insurance

 Patellar luxation (knee joint issues)

+For some health problems, such as lethal acrodermatitis, there’s DNA testing.
+Breed clubs can help provide advice and information on what tests your dog may need and how to get these done.
 To reduce the chances of your dog having certain conditions, it’s also wise to make sure the parents of your puppy have had all the relevant health screening.
 Again, seek advice from respected breeders, clubs, or vets for more information.

 What we love most about English Bull Terriers